-Today, after 20 years, both Jatiluwih and Tegallalang have actually improved with some amazing boutique hotels where you can book a room and spend the incredible experience of your life.
+Today both Jatiluwih and Tegallalang offer some amazing boutique hotels where you can book a room and spend the incredible experience of your life.

 The Prana Dewi Mountain Resort has some beautiful rooms on stilt houses facing the rice fields that can be really magical.
 Something to remember for a long time

-If you ask me where to stay in Bali for diving I would not hesitate to say Amed Beach on the east coast or, in a minor scale, Pemuteran on the west-north coast.
+If you ask me where to stay in Bali for diving I would not hesitate to say Amed Beach on the east coast or, on a minor scale, Pemuteran on the west-north coast.

-Amed has some great diving sites nearby besides a cargo shipwreck, the USAT Liberty, which is one of the top diving experiences of Bali.
+Amed has some great diving sites nearby, besides the famous cargo shipwreck, the USAT Liberty, which is one of the top diving experiences of Bali.

 I would not personally suggest it for the beachside, a long strand of dark blackish sand, nothing to write home about.
 It’s really more about diving and snorkelling.